phoboslab/impact-splash-loader/README.md

 	// up by a factor of 2
 	// Use the ig.ImpactSplashLoader class as the preloader ig.main( '#canvas', MyGame, 60, 320, 240, 2, ig.ImpactSplashLoader );

+### Customization ###

+To change the color that the loader fades to you can inject it into the class before your call to `ig.main`

+	ig.ImpactSplashLoader.inject({color : '0,0,0'});

+The color is defined in the rgb spectrum.